noahehall/theBookOfNoah/linux/cmdline.md

   - have exit statuses
     - exit status returned by the last cmd
     - use the `return` cmd
+      - must be a numeric value
   - passing parameters
     - can use the standard param environment variables to passed to scripts
       - this restricts you from accessing the script parameter values
       - thus you must manually pass the script params to the function
     - passing arrays: you must disassemble the array variable into its individual values and use the values as function parameters
       - within the function you can reassemble all the params into a new array variable -

 ```sh